chrisoishi/slim-easy-template/README.md

 ```

 ## Database
-This template based in MySQL database and Use Medoo to manage data.
+This template based in MySQL database and use Medoo to manage data.

 More informations about Medoo -> https://medoo.in/

 **To configure you database, edit de .env file.**

 ## Migrations
-For migrations this template use phinx extension ( for docs https://phinx.org/)
+For migrations, this template use phinx extension ( for docs https://phinx.org/)

 The default folder migrations is in db\migrations

 ## Models
-This template use classes of ApiSupport, avaiable in modules folder.
+This template, use classes of ApiSupport, avaiable in modules folder.
 This classes has develop by me =D (more informations about this classes will be at the end)

 Basically you need create a file in models folder with the simple code: